microwave89-hv/hw-fw-notes/tools.md

 > Uncheck *Use Host I/O Cache*

-Run the VM to make sure the UEFI Shell does come up properly
+Run the VM to make sure the UEFI Shell does come up properly.

-Backup the ROM image */Applications/VirtualBox.app/Contents/MacOS/VBoxEFI64.fd*, enter your sudo PW when asked
+Backup the ROM image */Applications/VirtualBox.app/Contents/MacOS/VBoxEFI64.fd*, enter your sudo PW when asked.

-Overwrite at maximum the last 0x100000 bytes of *VBoxEFI64.fd* with your payload, e.g. with the last 0x100000 bytes of your machine's SPI ROM dump
+Overwrite at maximum the last 0x100000 bytes of *VBoxEFI64.fd* with your payload, e.g. with the last 0x100000 bytes of your machine's SPI ROM dump.

-Overwrite the first instruction at 0x1ffff0 (later mapped to 0xfffffff0 "Reset Vector") with 0xf4 (that is, halt)
+Overwrite the first instruction at 0x1ffff0 (later mapped to 0xfffffff0 "Reset Vector") with 0xf4 (that is, a halt).

-If you overwrote an instruction that was multiple bytes long pad the remaining bytes with 0x90
+If you overwrote an instruction that was multiple bytes long pad the remaining bytes with 0x90.

 Run the VM you created before by issuing following command:

 ```
 /Applications/VirtualBox.app/Contents/MacOS/VBoxManage startvm "<your VM>" -E VBOX_GUI_DBG_AUTO_SHOW=true -E VBOX_GUI_DBG_ENABLED=true
 ```
-Activate the machine window and goto *Machine* ==> *Pause* which unpauses the VM
+Activate the machine window and goto *Machine* ==> *Pause* which unpauses the VM.

-In the debugger window write *stop* to halt execution
+In the debugger window write *stop* to halt execution.

-Now start typing *t* several times to single-step your x86 code
+Now start typing *t* several times to single-step your x86 code.

-After your code started using a GDT you may type *dg* to display it
+After your code started using a GDT you may type *dg* to display it.

 CAVEATS:

 You may encounter the error "".
 For me it didn't seem to do any harm to the execution flow.
 It used to disappear after switching to 32-bit protected mode.

 For me, breakpoints didn't work.
-The reason might be that the CPU obviously isn't configured at all at the reset vector...
+The reason might be that the CPU obviously isn't configured at all upon starting execution at the reset vector...